Delivery Hero (ETR:DHER) PT Set at €35.00 by HSBC

-Delivery Hero (ETR:DHER – Get Rating) has been given a €35.00 ($37.63) price target by HSBC in a research note issued to investors on Wednesday, Borsen Zeitung reports.
-HSBC’s price target would suggest a potential downside of 2.07% from the stock’s previous close.
+Delivery Hero (ETR:DHER – Get Rating) has been given a €35.00 ($37.63) price target by analysts at HSBC in a note issued to investors on Tuesday, Borsen Zeitung reports.
+HSBC’s target price would indicate a potential downside of 12.59% from the company’s current price.

 Delivery Hero SE offers online food ordering and delivery services.
 It operates approximately in 50 countries in Europe, the Middle East, North Africa, Asia, and the Americas.
 Delivery Hero SE has a strategic partnership agreement with Woowa Brothers Corp. to expand its Asian operations.
 The company was founded in 2011 and is headquartered in Berlin, Germany.